 The church is part of a large complex built by the Jesuits.
 In addition to the church, there is an old monastery and a Jesuits College.
 There is a beautiful garden on the backside of the church and the other buildings.
 Today the complex houses the local government and the City Hall of Poznan.

 After seeing the church and the Jesuits’ College, you might need a rest and some refreshments.
 In the same building Cafe Misja is serving good coffee and delicious cakes in a historical but modern environment.

-The Royal Castle of Poznan isn’t the most impressive of castles, but it’s still worth to visit.
+The Royal Castle of Poznan isn’t the most impressive of castles, but it’s still worth visiting.
 Most of all, for the stunning views from its tower.
 Poznan castle, located on Góra Zamkowa (Castle Mountain) was heavily destroyed during WWII, and later it has been partly rebuilt.

-Today the building houses the Museum of Applied Arts, showing furniture, gold and silverware, ceramics and weapons.
+Today the building houses a branch of the National Museum in Poznan, the Museum of Applied Arts, showing furniture, gold and silverware, ceramics and weapons.
 Included in your ticket is the entry to the tower and its viewing platform.
 From up there you will be rewarded with the most amazing views over Poznan, and especially over the Old Town.

 TIP: Read our post about Schwerin Castle – one of Germany’s most beautiful castles

 While travelling, one should always try the local cuisine.
 Food is such a big part of local culture and tradition.
 Those who don’t try local food miss out on something essential.